-APPLICATION/DEADLINE: Students must apply every academic year.
+Application/Deadline: Students must apply every academic year.
 Each year's application is due by July 1.

-Non-SAGU Region District Officers
+Non-SAGU Regional District Officers

-CRITERIA: Grant is for Executive Officers of non-SAGU Regional District Councils (Superintendent, Assistant Superintendent, Secretary and Treasurer), their spouse and dependent children.
-(See page 33 for the definition of a dependent child.)
+Criteria: Grant is for Executive Officers of non-SAGU Regional District Councils (Superintendent, Assistant Superintendent, Secretary and Treasurer), their spouse and dependent children.
+(See page 36 for the definition of a dependent child.)
 Dependent children that are full-time undergraduate students are eligible for the grant.
 Executive officers and spouses that are full-time undergraduate or graduate students are eligible for the grant.
+Amount: The % discount below is a minimum guarantee off of tuition offered by SAGU.
+The % discount includes all forms of federal, state, and institutional grants and scholarships.